remiBoudreau/DogeMathTutor/README.md

 # DogeMathTutor
 [Demo](https://doge-math-tutor.vercel.app/)

-NOTE: Behaviour of the app has changed due to changes in BaaS platform used for db
+NOTE: Behaviour of the app has changed due to changes in BaaS platform used for db.
+No answer is correct.

 Small Concept App for Tutoring Elementary School Students from Grades 1 to 8 in Mathematics.